Azure-Samples/openai-end-to-end-baseline/README.md

    *Do not advance until this deployment is complete.*

-TODO (P2): A `curl`-style test from the jumpbox would be pretty nice here.
+TODO (P2 - Dost): A `curl`-style test from the jumpbox would be pretty nice here.
 Maybe CLI/SDK call?
 Would involve installing things though on the jump box.
 The Basic allows you to test from the portal, but Azure AI Studio doesn't support that (for some odd reason) when private networking is established.
+Maybe `az ml online-endpoint invoke` since AZ CLI is installed on the jump box?

 ### 5. Publish the chat front-end web app